Links on Android Authority may earn us a commission. Learn more.

 While Starz is known for getting first dibs on many new movies before other rival pay channels, it provides plenty of original programming too.
-We list the best Starz TV shows you can stream right now, including hits like American Gods and the gory-but-fun Ash vs Evil Dead.
+Here, we list the 15 best Starz TV shows you can stream right now, including hits like American Gods, gory-but-fun Ash vs Evil Dead, and the recent wrestling drama Heels.

 Read more: Best video streaming services

 Don’t have a subscription to Starz?
 You can sign up for the service with a free seven-day trial, followed by $8.99 a month, at the link below.
-You can also take advantage of a new offer that will let you pay $23.99 for the first three months of your subscription after your seven-day trial is over.
+You can also take advantage of an offer that will let you pay $3 a month for the first six months of your subscription after your seven-day trial is over.

 Best Starz TV shows: